Community Center for Education Results Board

 John Kim, Secretary

-John Kim is the Executive Director of Seattle Jobs Initiative and was previously the Chief Operating Officer at Northwest Regional Primary Care Association.
+John Kim was recently the Executive Director of Seattle Jobs Initiative and the Chief Operating Officer at Northwest Regional Primary Care Association before that.
 He was born and raised in Pennsylvania and earned his bachelor’s degree from Dartmouth College.
 After working in New York, Boston, and Seoul, he earned his law degree from New York University.

 John moved to Seattle in 1997 to become Vice President of Corporate Affairs of Northwest Hospital & Medical Center.
 After a stint in Panama, John returned to the area and joined the boards of Seattle Jobs Initiative, Dale Turner Family YMCA, Shoreline Breakfast Rotary, Northwest Community Health Education and Simulation Center, and took a leadership role with Richmond Beach Congregational Church UCC.

 Suzanne Dale Estey